Christian-Gennari/fullstack-booking-system/GUIDE.md

 When a user clicks **Show Rooms**:

-1. The browser attaches stored credentials to `fetch('/api/rooms')` in the `Authorization` header.
+1. The browser retrieves the stored token from `localStorage` and attaches it to `fetch('/api/rooms')` in the `Authorization: Bearer <token>` header.
 2. The router matches the URL.
-3. **The Middleware verifies your credentials against the Users table**.
+3. **The Middleware validates the token against the sessions table and retrieves the user**.
 4. The controller asks the repository for data.
 5. The repository runs a SQL query.
 6. The controller returns JSON.